bjornbytes/lovr.org/docs/Material:setColor.md

 ===

 Set a color property for a Material.
 Different types of colors are supported for different lighting parameters.
+Color channels should be specified from 0.0 to 1.0.
 Colors default to white and are gamma corrected as necessary.

     Material:setColor(colorType, r, g, b, a)